Whoa, guys. Like whoa.

 - 1-2 tsp maple syrup or agave nectar (or sub organic cane sugar or stevia to taste)

-- 2-3 chipotle peppers in adobo sauce + 1 tsp adobo sauce (more or less to taste)
+- 2-3 whole chipotle peppers in adobo sauce (plus 1 tsp adobo sauce as original recipe is written // more or less to taste)

 Add raw cashews to a mixing bowl (or a high-speed blender) and cover with boiling hot water.
 Let rest for 1 hour (uncovered).
 Then drain thoroughly.

-Add soaked, drained cashews to a high-speed blender with 1/2 cup water (or almond milk), lemon juice, sea salt, maple syrup, pepper + adobo sauce.
+Add soaked, drained cashews to a high-speed blender with the water (or almond milk), lemon juice, sea salt, maple syrup, pepper + adobo sauce.

 Blend on high until creamy and smooth, adding more water or almond milk as needed to encourage blending.
 Scrape down sides as needed.

 Taste and adjust seasonings as needed, adding more salt to taste, lemon for acidity, maple syrup for sweetness, or adobo sauce for heat.
-I added more salt and another 2 chipotle peppers.
+I added more salt and another 2 chipotle peppers (amount as original recipe is written // adjust if altering batch size).
 Adding a little oil is optional and adds extra creaminess.
 Smoked paprika is also optional and adds a sweet smokiness to the sauce.

-*Nutrition information is a rough estimate for 1 (2-Tablespoon) serving (of 8 total servings).
-It is calculated without any oil.
+*Nutrition information is a rough estimate calculated without any oil.

 - Calories: 73